Many ritualswill go on during New Year’s holiday in Japan, and “Kakizome” (書き初め) is one of them.

 Be careful not to let the brush leaning too much.
-Also, do not overpower the brush against the paper, even when you want to emphasize the parts.
-It causes the brush tip damaged.
+Also, do not overpower the brush against the paper, even when you want to emphasize the letter until you get skilled.
+It causes brush tip damaged.

 Use the arm, not only using the fingers and wrist to draw (write) the letter.

-If you are not familiar with Chinese or Japanese characters, you can start writing with lines, circles, doodles.
+If you are not ready for Chinese or Japanese characters, you can start writing with lines, circles, doodles.
 (Usually, we don’t write alphabets in Japanese calligraphy, and it was difficult when I tried.)